nbyapp/nbyapp/README.md

 1. **Create an App**:
    - Navigate to the "Create App" page
+   - Select your preferred LLM service (OpenAI, Claude, or DeepSeek)
    - Enter your app idea in the text input
    - Click "Generate App"
    - Wait for the AI to process your request and generate the app